20th Annual MTSU Student Film Festival

 When to Submit

-Submissions will be accepted any time before 4:30 p.m. on (due date March 24th).
+Submissions will be accepted any time before 4:30 p.m. on date TBA.

 If you need to contact someone regarding questions about your film or the festival, please contact: